zorua98741/PS3-Rich-Presence-for-Discord/README.md

 Please message me the output next to "validate():" as that will be the name of the art asset added.

 ## Remote Python packages required
-*urllib3
-*BeautifulSoup4
-*PyPresence
-*requests
+* urllib3
+* BeautifulSoup4
+* PyPresence
+* requests

 ## TODO
-implement ability to change time between updates to RPC (currently set to 2 minutes) implement more PS3 game covers squish any bugs reported
+* implement ability to change time between updates to RPC (currently set to 2 minutes)
+* implement more PS3 game covers
+* squish bugs
-(eventually) implement GUI to replace CLI
+* (eventually) implement GUI to replace CLI